Schedule and where to watch the Austrian Formula 1 Grand Prix on TV today

 This weekend the 2021 Austrian Grand Prix

-of Formula 1, in the circuito Red Bull Ring, the ninth event of the season and the second consecutive one that is celebrated in this circuit, since with the coronavirus pandemic It is made in this way to avoid excessive travel by the members of the “Great Circus”.
+of Formula 1, in the circuito Red Bull Ring, the ninth event of the season and the second consecutive one that is celebrated in this circuit, since with the coronavirus pandemic It is made like this to avoid an excess of trips on the part of the components of the “Great Circus”.

 The Belgian pilot Max Verstappen is he solo leader of the F1 World Cup with 156 points, something unheard of for Red Bull in recent seasons, where Hamilton and Mercedes they dominate the competition.
 From the stage of Sebastian Vettel at the controls of the energy drink team, they did not return to present such a solid candidacy to be able to unseat the English driver.
 In addition, he arrives with very reinforced morale after achieving two consecutive victories and four in total in the season.

 Carlos Sainz, at the controls of Ferrari in its first season in The Scuderia, finished in sixth place in the standings, one place ahead of his teammate Leclerc, who had a serious error at the beginning of the race that made him lose important positions.
-The young Monegasque occupies the sixth position of the F1 World with 58 points, while Sainz he has 50 points and occupies the seventh place in the classification, one behind his partner.
+The young Monegasque occupies the sixth position of the F1 World Cup with 58 points, while Sainz He has 50 points and occupies the seventh place in the table, one behind his teammate.

 Fernando Alonso, meanwhile, walks in the eleventh square of the Formula 1 World Cup with 19 points at the controls of Alpine F1 Team.
 The Asturian in the Red Bul Ring he finished in ninth place, where he could add two more points to his credit.
 Alonso has seven points of advantage over his partner, Sebastian Ocon, which adds up to 12 and is right behind him, in twelfth position.